-Divide a the sign of the course have a few and believe the course have a few and a second a second and a second and a second and a second and a second a second and a second a Private gatherings for members of the same household only are not considered events and therefore do not have to follow these rules. nave to rollow these rules.
-No updated advice since 26 November 2021 Primary schools No updated advice since 26 November 2021 Second-level education No updated advice since 26 November 2021 Higher and adult education No updated advice since 26 November 2021 Business activities Recommendation for workplaces to ensure that employees work from home for all or part of the week, when Dusiness activities this is possible without having a negative impact on important and necessary services - for example, so that a total of 50% of the workforce is at the workplace (new).
-National bar stop at midnight ( 8 December 2021 ).
-Amateur sport and recreation No updated advice since 26 November 2021 Professional sport No updated advice since 26 November 2021 Religious activities No updated advice since 26 November 2021 Public transport The Government introduced a national order for the use of face masks in public transport and taxis if distance cannot be maintained ( 13 December 2021 ).
+Private gatherings for members of the same household only are not considered events and therefore do not have to follow these rules.
+No updated advice since 26 November 2021 Primary schools No updated advice since 26 November 2021 Second-level education No updated advice since 26 November 2021 Higher and adult education No updated advice since 26 November 2021 Business activities Recommendation for workplaces to ensure that employees work from home for all or part of the week, when this is possible without having a negative impact on important and necessary services - for example, so that a total of 50% of the workforce is at the workplace (new).
+National bar stop at midnight (8 December 2021).
+Amateur sport and recreation No updated advice since 26 November 2021 Professional sport No updated advice since 26 November 2021 Religious activities No updated advice since 26 November 2021 Public transport The Government introduced a national order for the use of face masks in public transport and taxis if distance cannot be maintained (13 December 2021).
 Previously face mask guidance on public transport was only aimed at individuals who are unvaccinated or individuals with COVID-19.
 International travel Updated 6 December 2021 More strict entry restrictions introduced The Ministry of Foreign Affairs advises against non-essential travel to Botswana, Eswatini, Lesotho, Malawi, Mozambique, Namibia, South Africa and Zimbabwe.
 This advice will be evaluated on an ongoing basis in consultation with the health authorities.
 Several measures are introduced for travellers from relevant countries with effect from midnight on 27 Nov 2021: Introduction of a ban on direct flights from these countries.
 All people who arrive in Norway after having visited the countries in question are under an obligation to get tested before arrival, upon arrival, and 7 days after arrival.
 They must also complete 10 days of travel quarantine, even if they can present documentation that they are fully vaccinated or have recovered from COVID-19 in the last 6 months.
 The travel quarantine must be completed at a quarantine hotel.
 If a person receives a negative result from a PCR test taken no sooner than 3 days after arrival, the rest of the travel quarantine may be completed in their own home or other suitable accommodation where it is possible to avoid close contact with others and stay in a private bedroom with a separate bathroom and kitchen or food service.
 They may end travel quarantine early if they present a negative result from a PCR test taken no sooner than 7 days after arrival.
 People who have visited the countries in question after 16 November 2021, and who arrived in Norway before 26 November 2021, must get tested for SARS-CoV-2 as soon as possible using a PCR test.
 These people must take a test, even if they got tested before 26 November 2021.
 It is recommended that they go into travel quarantine for 10 days from their arrival date.
 Children under the age of 18 who arrive alone, and diplomats, may complete travel quarantine in their own home or other suitable accommodation where it is possible to avoid close contact with others and stay in a private bedroom with a separate bathroom and kitchen or food service.
-They are nonetheless under an obligation to get tested. under an obligation to get tested.
+They are nonetheless under an obligation to get tested.